Authentic hummus recipe can be made in a jiffy if you have cooked garbanzo beans on hand; increase your vegetable protein with this lovely side-dish.

-11.48 to 11.52 = 4 minutes!
-Plus 9 hours to soak and cook the chickpeas!
+11.48 to 11.52 = 4 minutes.
+Plus 9 hours to soak and cook the chickpeas.

-any case, it tastes FANTASTIC!
+In any case, it tastes fantastic.
 Believe you me, I do this every week.
 Add a slice or two of paprika, full of anti-oxidants.

 After three days the balance goes into our low GI bread recipe.